AmazingMonster/conceptrodon/docs/contents/metafunctions/varybivore/among.doc.md

 ## Description

+`Varybivore::Among` accepts a list of variables and returns a function.
-`Varybivore::Among` picks out the variable at a given index from a list.
+When invoked by an index, the function returns the variable at the index from the list.
 <pre><code>...Variable<sub><i>i</i></sub>... -> I -> Variable<sub><i>i</i></sub></code></pre>

 ## Type Signature